codingmonkeys/SubEthaEdit-Modes/Documentation/ModeTutorial/SwiftModeStep2/README.md

 ### Keywords and States

-Let's have a look at the `SyntaxDefinition.xml`.
-(For a complete Reference you can look in the [Mode Documentation](https://github.com/codingmonkeys/SubEthaEdit/blob/master/Documentation/ExampleMode/Documentation/SyntaxDefinition_xml.md) ).
+Let's have a look at the `SyntaxDefinition.xml` (for a complete Reference you can look in the [Mode Documentation](https://github.com/codingmonkeys/SubEthaEdit/blob/master/Documentation/ExampleMode/Documentation/SyntaxDefinition_xml.md) ).

 The basic building blocks of a SyntaxDefinition are hierachical `state`s and `keywords` living in that hierachical `state`s.
-A `state` is something that has a defined `begin` and `ending`, let's say for example a `{` `}` block.
-For `state`s are utilised for code folding and indenting.
+A `state` is something that has a defined `begin` and `end`, let's say for example a `{` `}` block. `state`s are utilised for code folding and indenting.

 `keywords` on the other hand are used for the actual highlighting.
 You can use simple strings like: if, else, class, import.
 For more complex constructs like number literals, or recognizing a function call you can also use regex to describe them.
 The `scope` attribute defines which type of keyword it is, and this scope is used in the `.sss` style sheet files to assign them a specific color.